aaronbloomfield/nws/hws/snort/index.md

 ```
 ping -c 1 firewall
-ftp firewall # and then logout
+ftp firewall # and then exit the ftp terminal
 telnet firewall
 ```